AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/update-an-existing-object-from-an-outlook-email.md

 feature: Workfront Integrations and Apps
 exl-id: 297eb1c4-ee9f-4bb3-a412-18f23c74b0eb
 ---
-# Update an existing object from an Outlook email
+# Update an existing object from an [!DNL Outlook] email

-You can update an existing project, task, or issue with information from an Outlook email.
+You can update an existing project, task, or issue with information from an [!DNL Outlook] email.

 ## Access requirements